are already pretty scary, but some villains just want more. But the faces under

 - In The Silmarillion, dwarvish helms apparently were like these.
 One of these helms becomes significant as the signature item of the hero Túrin Turambar.

 - A Song of Ice and Fire.
 The Hound has a helm resembling a snarling dog.
-It comes to represent the dark part of his personality as well as the that of other people who wear it.
+It comes to represent the dark part of his personality as well as that of other people who wear it.

 - The high-ranking Jaffa soldiers in Stargate SG-1 tend to wear full-face masks depicting the inspiring Egyptian, animal-headed god of their commanding Goa'uld, either snake heads for the Serpent Guards or hawk heads for the Horus Guards.
 Those are quite scary, except for Setesh guards' helmets.
 Apparently, the latter are the subject of many jokes among the Jaffa, jokes whose humor is Lost in Translation.